kitajchuk/clutch/README.md

 clutch
 ======

-> A modern headless CMS scaffold for Prismic and Contentful.
+> A modern headless CMS SDK for Prismic and Contentful.